This project is hosted at

 Object Browser

 I have added a browser tool.
-This allows you to browser your database to see how the relationships work etc. It just uses the normal class path functionality (IE
+This allows you to browse your database to see how the relationships work etc. It just uses the normal class path functionality (IE

 not the URLClassLoader)